-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 The Menorcan capital has been coming up in the world for years, but luckily it’s never quite drawn the crowds of other island hotspots (although two newish and very elegant hotels suggest imminent gentrification).
 For now though, the streets have a humble, rakish charm that’s a world away from the glitzier Balearic capitals of Palma and Ibiza Town.

 Of the city’s attractions, the great towering hulk of Santa Maria Church is the most visible (better from the inside, with marble floors, gilding and a gigantic organ).
-But what Mahon lacks in sites it makes up for in atmosphere, especially in winter when there’s a more authentic feel.
+But what Mahon lacks in sites it makes up for in atmosphere, especially in autumn and winter when there’s a more authentic feel.

 Though the temperature dips significantly from December to February, the sun is a perennial resident, shining for around ten hours every day on La Mola fortress with its widescreen views of the coast, as well as the ribbon of restaurants by the port and the streets leading off the Placa de la Constitutió.
-By March, when it’s warmed up to 16 degrees, it’s worth making the short drive to stroll along the pretty beach of Sa Mesquida.
+In November, when it’s still 18C, it’s worth making the short drive to stroll along the pretty beach of Sa Mesquida.

 Sometimes though, the wind whips up Mahon’s hills, sending residents scattering into its coffee shops.
 Join them at Es Llonguet, named after a Balearic bread roll and vending the best traditional pastries in town, or grab a beer and some tapas in the busy halls of the fish market.

-Vueling flies direct from Gatwick to Mahon once a week in February, with more flight routes from across the UK in March.
-Pretty Hotel Ses Bruixes has sun-filled doubles from £128, as well as an atmospheric courtyard restaurant.
+There are no direct flights from the UK during winter, so you will need a brief stop in Barcelona.
+Pretty Hotel Ses Bruixes has sun-filled doubles from around £130, as well as an atmospheric courtyard restaurant.

 Athens, Greece

-Though it’s not bikini-hot, Athens shrugs off winter more quickly than the UK.
-By the time Carnival rolls around at the end of February, temperatures can reach the mid teens with a flurry of flowers announcing an early start to spring.
-This is the perfect time to take in the city’s biggest attractions without the crowds or the stifling heat.
+Though it’s not bikini-hot, winter in Athens is very different from ours.
+It still hovers around 18C in November, and by the time Carnival rolls around at the end of February, temperatures can reach the mid teens with a flurry of flowers announcing an early start to spring.
+These are perfect months to take in the city’s biggest attractions without the crowds or the stifling heat.

 Start at the Acropolis, obviously, but then mooch down to the pretty neighbourhood of Plaka which, come May, is thronged with tourists.
 At this time of year, it’s far easier to nab one of the tables squeezed onto the ancient steps outside Yiasemi cafe and watch the world go by over coffee and cake.
 And it’s also far easier (and less sweaty) to make the hour-long hike up Lycabettus Hill for views over the entire city sprawl.